The Definitive Guide to the Best Drum Kits

 - Pulse 5-piece Junior Drum Set

 This is a drum set that is best suited for the kiddo.
-It’s a sub drum set which should be good enough to train a future Dave Grohl.
+It’s a sub drum set which should be sufficient to train a future Dave Grohl.

 The five piece junior drum set is durable and very functional.
-It’s not a toy but a fantastic starter kit for an aspiring drummer.
+It’s not a toy but an amazing starter kit for an aspiring drummer.

 The bass drum sounds fantastic, and the bass pedal feels very responsive.
 A little tuning can make the toms sound great.
 While the snare drum could use a heavier head, it still works well.
 The cymbals aren’t the best, but these should be good enough for kids.